arunsrin/arunsrin.mkdocs/home/games/rpg-strategy/index.md

 A solid game.
 Very pretty to look at with diverse combat and skill trees.

 ### South Park: The Stick of Truth (2023)
-Animation is spot on and the gameplay is really polished.
+Highly recommended if you already like South Park.
+The animation is spot on and the gameplay is really polished.
+I picked the Thief class and stuck with Butters as my side-kick.

 ### Diablo 3 (2021)
 Disappointing compared to the hype, felt too easy even on the first playthrough.